krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### A media company operates a video rendering pipeline on Amazon EKS, where containerized jobs are scheduled using Kubernetes deployments.
 The application experiences bursty traffic patterns, particularly during peak streaming hours.
 The platform uses the Kubernetes Horizontal Pod Autoscaler (HPA) to scale pods based on CPU utilization.
 A solutions architect observes that the total number of EC2 worker nodes remains constant during traffic spikes, even when all nodes are at maximum resource utilization.
 The company needs a solution that enables automatic scaling of the underlying compute infrastructure when pod demand exceeds cluster capacity.
 Which solution should the architect implement to resolve this issue with the least operational overhead?

 Deploy the Kubernetes Cluster Autoscaler to the EKS cluster.
 Configure it to integrate with the existing EC2 Auto Scaling group to automatically launch or terminate nodes based on pending pod demands

 The Kubernetes Cluster Autoscaler is the recommended and most seamless solution to automatically manage the size of an EKS cluster's underlying compute resources.
 It works in tandem with the Kubernetes scheduler and continuously monitors the cluster for unschedulable pods—these are pods that cannot be scheduled due to a lack of available resources (CPU, memory, etc.) on the current set of EC2 nodes.

 When the Cluster Autoscaler detects unschedulable pods, it attempts to find an Auto Scaling group (ASG) attached to the EKS cluster that can satisfy the resource requirements of the pending pods.
 If it finds one, it automatically increases the desired capacity of that ASG, triggering the launch of new EC2 nodes.
 These new nodes register with the cluster and become available to host the previously unschedulable pods.
 In the same way, the Cluster Autoscaler also supports scale-in operations: it identifies underutilized nodes and safely drains and terminates them if their workloads can be moved elsewhere—leading to cost savings and higher resource efficiency.

 This approach ensures the EKS cluster is highly elastic, cost-effective, and operationally simple, making it the best fit for real-time, variable workloads with minimal administrative overhead.

+#### What is the difference between Amazon ECS Task Definitions and Kubernetes Pods?

+- ECS Task Definition:
+  - It is a blueprint for an ECS task, specifying the Docker images, environment variables, networking settings, resource allocations (CPU, memory), and IAM roles.
+  - A Task Definition is more like a deployment specification in ECS, and it describes how containers in a task should run and interact.
+When you create a service, ECS uses the task definition to launch and manage containers.
+  - ECS tasks can restart automatically, similar to Kubernetes Pods, but the mechanics of how they are restarted differ between Amazon ECS and Kubernetes.
+- Kubernetes Pod:
+  - A Pod is the smallest and simplest Kubernetes object.
+A pod can contain one or more containers that are deployed together on the same node and share resources (e.g., network namespace, storage).
+  - Pods are self-healing, which means if a container in a pod crashes, Kubernetes will automatically restart the container to maintain the desired state.

+#### How does ECS handle service discovery for containerized applications, and how is it different from EKS?

+- ECS Service Discovery: ECS provides built-in service discovery by integrating with AWS __Cloud Map__.
+The ECS service discovery allows tasks to discover each other by resolving DNS names without needing static IPs
+- EKS Service Discovery: service discovery is provided by CoreDNS

+#### How would you implement continuous deployment (CD) for a containerized application using ECS and EKS with github actions

+Continuous Deployment to ECS using GitHub Actions:
+- checkout
+- docker/setup-buildx-action@v1 : GitHub Action that sets up Docker Buildx - creates images for various platforms
+- login to Log in to Amazon ECR
+- Build and push Docker image to Amazon ECR
+- Update ECS service with new image: aws ecs update-service --cluster my-ecs-cluster --service my-ecs-service --forc